thejoshwolfe/poaf/README.md

 innovation is mostly done, or at least good enough that we can stop planning for the future.
 DEFLATE is not the best compression method, but it's pretty ok.
-UTF-8 is the clear dominant winner of the character encoding madness that ended around 2010. poaf's design is based in a belief that we're basically done innovating in the archive format space.
+UTF-8 is the clear dominant winner of the character encoding madness that ended around 2010.
+CRC32 is reasonably performant and robust, not suitable for cryptographic use cases, but it's pretty ok for guarding against accidental corruption. poaf's design is based in a belief that we're basically done innovating in the archive format space.
 It's time to lock down one format that works well enough and is easy to implement everywhere.